staticdeploy/staticdeploy/website/docs/reference-authentication-and-authorization.md

 such as the groups the user belongs to.
 Groups are collections of roles, simple strings that allow performing certain operations (see below for details).
-The user groups, and therefore roles, are then used by the authorizer to determine wether the user is allowed or not to perform the operation for which they have called the Management API.
+The user groups, and therefore roles, are then used by the authorizer to determine whether the user is allowed or not to perform the operation for which they have called the Management API.

 ## Roles